 12. There are still so many books to be read

 Most people become complacent about their reading just after finishing college.
 But that’s actually when the real fun begins.
-To become really knowledgeable you need years and years of study.
-Hitch certainly was an expert in many subjects – literature, history, politics, religion, mythology, travel, psychology and sociology.
+To become knowledgeable you need years and years of study.
+Hitch certainly was an expert in many subjects – literature, history, politics, religion, mythology, travel, psychology, and sociology.

-13. It’s important to know the history of your country, of the world and of your family
+13. It’s important to know the history of your country, of the world and your family

 Hitch was born in England but later on, he discovered his Jewish roots on his mother’s side who committed suicide in Athens when he was still a lad.

 14. Travel enables you to better appreciate the country that you live in.
 You can be a witness of historical moments if you travel for that purpose